padgettholdings/circuitpythonsync/README.md

 ## Features
 * **Board Explorer** - Shows current files on the board.
 Compare of local and board files.
 Download files from the board to workspace.
 Delete files on the board.
 * **Python Language Support** - VS Code Pylance augmented by library and board "stub" definitions for error checking, code completion, and IntelliSense.
 * **Configurable File and Copy Actions** - Manifest file saved in configuration to tailor which files and libraries are copied to the board.
+Supports comments and filename mapping.
 * **Project Templates** - Create new projects from templates.
 A default is provided but you can create your own to suit your needs.
 * **Adafruit Project Bundle Support** - Quick access to Adafruit project bundles in the learn system.
 * **Serial Monitor Compatibility** - Compatible with the built-in serial monitor in VS Code.